1nternerd/dart-web-talk-slides/pages/06_how_does_a_dart_web_framework_work.md

 Therefore most frameworks will abstract away methods like `render`/`inflate`/`hydrate`.
 These methods take care of linking the widgets in the widget/context tree, `build`ing the widget and returning a renderable HTML element.

 To allow our applications to keep state we utilise `StatefulWidget`s that - through their `setState` method - rebuild the widgets that are affected by such a call.
+Note: for an efficient framework, there are a lot more details to be implemented than just rerendering children whenever stuff changes.
+You would likely want to start by adding dependcy tracking and some way of managing lifecycle of widgets (ie. for cleaning up resources)

 -->